ethereum/eth2.0-pm/eth2.0-implementers-calls/call_021.md

 Defining more extensive HTTP APIs which is working to improve dev experience.

-Matt from ConsenSys is building out some SSE partials into our codebase.
+Matt from ConsenSys is building out some SSZ partials into our codebase.

 Slowly been testing an initial version of discovery v5 in small testnets.

-Working towards standardizing a minimal/final libp2p for clients using libp2p.
+Working towards standardizing a minimal/final libp2p spec for clients using libp2p.

 The libp2p work lead to updating our RPC.
 There's been discussion for the RPC to use separate protocol IDs per request:
 - [PR where we try to standardize the basic libp2p implementation](https://github.com/ethereum/eth2.0-specs/pull/1281).